 NIST continuously monitors the GPS signals from Boulder, Colorado by comparing the frequency standard onboard each satellite to the NIST frequency standard.
 Many applications rely on GPS receivers that provide a 1 pulse per second (pps) timing output, or a frequency output, such as 5 or 10 MHz, that is disciplined to agree with the GPS signal.
 GPS disciplined oscillators can be used to establish traceability to the national time and frequency standards maintained by NIST, and the data available here can help support claims of measurement traceability.

 To view the data, simply select the month, day, and year, and then click the "Get Data" button.
-The archive is only updated once every 24 hours, so data are not available for today's date.
-Data from the previous day are added to the archive at about 1600 UTC.
+The date on the form reflects the Coordinated Universal Time (UTC) date, and the archive is updated every 10 minutes.